FACT-Finder-Web-Components/documentation/markdown/en/ff-sortbox.md

 ## Overview
-The sortbox lets a user sort products by the criteria defined in the FACT-Finder backend.
-We provide two different kinds of sortboxes you can choose from.
+You can choose from two different kinds of sortboxes.
 The `ff-sortbox-select` is a native HTML `select` element.
-The `ff-sortbox` is a custom build dropdown element.
-Both can be used out of the box or customized to your special needs.
+The `ff-sortbox` is a custom-built dropdown element.
+Both can be used with or without customization.

 ## Native HTML select
 The code below will display a native HTML `select`.
 The template specified through the `data-template` attribute is optional.
 It will default to `<option>{{description}}</option>` if not present.

 ```html
 <ff-sortbox-select>